jaymz95/TheoryOfAlgProject/overview.md

 Big Endian and little Endian is the order of bits in a binary representation of a number.
 When using the MD5 Message Digest Algorithm, different machines can get different results this is because Big Endian machine will display the resulting hash in a different order to a Little Endian machine.
 For this algorithm the result is in Little Endian as the Documentation suggests.
 A Big Endian machine puts the most significant bits to the front whereas a Little Endian machine does the opposite.

+#### Security
+It is well documented that the MD5 algorithm does not have good security which is why it shouldn’t be used as an encryption algorithm.
+It was thought that SHA1 was a better algorithm for while, but after more research SHA1 turned out to have vulnerabilities of its own.
+Although with this information the MD5 algorithm is still very popular.

 ## References